-- SNOW tyres do not require tyre homologation (see paragraph A / points 3 and 4): grooving rate must be more than 25 % - If studded tyres are allowed, regulations will be specified in the supplementary regulations of the Rally.
+- SNOW tyres do not require tyre homologation (except WRC list n°1 and list n°2): grooving rate must be more than 25% (see paragraph A Art.
+2.3). - If studded tyres are allowed, regulations will be specified in the supplementary regulations of the rally.